mjlyons/apollo-client-demo/README.md

 <FolderRevisionsWithData />
 ```

-When you save and reload, you'll notice that you see the contents of the folder twice, but there are no additional network requests in the "network" tab.
+When you save and reload, you'll see the contents of the folder twice.
+However, there are no additional network requests in the "network" tab.
 Apollo Client is correctly caching the responses and
 preventing unnecessary network requests.

 ### Switching to the GraphQL server

 Translating the GraphQL query to REST API requests on the client has a downside: you need to make multiple round trips to load your data.
+Switching to the GraphQL server will shrink the client's network roundtrips down to one request.

 To switch to the GraphQL server, start the server and remove the `@client` directive from the GraphQL query.

 In __demo-client/src/FolderRevisions.jsx__ find the query: